angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 > You lose half your life, rounded up.

 The first line is the relevant one.
 When resolving Doomsday you have to search two zones to construct your pile.
-Cards like :card[Ashiok, Dream Render], :card[Leonin Arbiter] and :card[Aven Mindcensor] can all prevent you from searching the library and cards like :card[Rest in Peace] can limit what is available to find in the graveyard.
-Out of these two the former is certainly the most detrimental as that can cut you off from the majority of your cards.
+Cards like :card[Shadow of Doubt], :card[Ashiok, Dream Render], :card[Leonin Arbiter] and :card[Aven Mindcensor] can all prevent you from searching the library and cards like :card[Rest in Peace] can limit what is available to find in the graveyard.
+Out of these the formers are certainly the most detrimental as they can cut you off from the majority of your cards.
 So long as you are mindful of these you can however pull a neat trick.

 If you have Oracle in hand, you can cast Doomsday without being able to search your library.
 You still need to find 5 cards from your graveyard (if able) but,